oicr-gsi/djerba/README.md

 ### `djerba.py`

 This is the main script to run Djerba and generate reports.
+It has several modes, to handle the different stages of the reporting process.

 Logging options are specified before the mode name, eg. `djerba.py --verbose --log-path djerba.log all ...`